persapiens/Course/Workshops/PipelineBasics.md

 We'll create an endpoints for our deployment, a "production" endpoint for our.
 [See guide](http://toroid.org/ams/git-website-howto) for more details.

-Inside the App directory, create a directory structure as follows:
+Outside the App directory, create a directory structure as follows:

 * deploy/
   * production.git/